 It’s been a while since I wrote anything.
 I had the worst experience of my life and I became inactive in many ways.
 My son, my only child died and it would appear that a huge part of me also died on May 20, 2019.
 Something else happened during the grieving process.
-My blood sugar spiked above any numbers I have ever experienced in my life.
+The stress of it all was difficult to bear and my blood sugar spiked above any numbers I have ever experienced in my life.
+Stress was playing an uncomfortable tune with my diabetes.

 I will use this forum to share some information with you.
 Stress and the high blood sugar levels had me more worried and I was unhappy to see myself so ill and hopeless.
 It matters not how many people are around you.
 When your head hits that pillow and you start reflecting, that becomes a real stressor.